-This definitely streamlines the process, and it's doubtlessly a coincidence that the online Apple Store is about to get hammered into pieces by all of September's launches.
-We will surely have new iPhones, we will probably have new Apple Watches, and of course, every product you can think of is, again, rumored to be launching any day now.
+This definitely streamlines the process, and it's doubtlessly a coincidence that the online Apple Store was about to get hammered into pieces by all of September 2021's launches.
+We were surely to have new iPhones, we were probably to have new Apple Watches, and of course, every product you can think of is, again, was rumored to be launching any day now.

 Not quite done

 Two more things about August, though.
 One is hard.
 AppleInsider editor Mike Wuerthele's young daughter died this month.